Embed your typeform

-To get started, log in to your Typeform account, open the typeform you want to embed, and click on the Share panel, where you can see our embed options:
+To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, and then click Embed in a web page.
+You can then see our embed options on the right:

-Alternately, if your typeform hasn't been published yet, click Publish from the Create panel to view a pop-up menu with the same embedding options available on the Share panel.
+If your typeform hasn't been published yet, you can click Publish from the Create panel to view a pop-up menu with the same embedding options available on the Share panel.

-Read on to learn more about each of the six embed options.
+Read on to learn more about each of the six Live embed options.

-A standard embedded typeform will load in your website wherever you decide to put it.
-You can see a preview of your embedded typeform in the main panel on the right.
+A standard embedded typeform will load on your website wherever you decide to put it.
+You can see a preview of your embedded typeform in the center panel.

-You can change the height and width of your typeform, and you can also choose to hide the progress bar or the header.
+You can change the height and width of your typeform, and you can also choose to hide the header of Question Groups.

-Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
+Click Start embedding to generate your Live embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.

-Tips!
-If you move from the Share panel before clicking Get the code, you will lose your embed settings.
+Tip!
+If you move from the Share panel before you click Start embedding, you will lose your embed settings.

 This GIF shows three subtly different transparencies.
 Try experimenting with your site!

 Hide typeform header